whtns/chevreul/README.md

 This function produces clustering analysis via two steps performed using two different sub-functions

--   `FindNeighbours`: This function computes the nearest neighbors for a given dataset using k-nearest neighbor algorithm.

--   `FindClusters`: The output from FindNeighbours is then used to compute

 ## Split included dataset based on collection technology

 Chevreul includes a function, `SplitObject`, which is capable of